-Recent trends in medical UI design prioritize speed, privacy, innovation, personalization, and perhaps most importantly, an intuitive and safe mobile-first approach.
+Recent trends in healthcare UX design prioritize speed, privacy, innovation, personalization, and perhaps most importantly, an intuitive and safe mobile-first approach.
 The motivation behind many regulatory changes and updates in healthcare-related device development is the surge of healthcare-related mobile device apps, which need to be included in regulatory compliance.

-The benefit of a more personalized user interface design is that engaging with medical devices will feel seamless and thus more approachable.
-The task for User Interface design moving forward is to integrate inspiring new avenues of interaction with technology into the users’ environments so that it almost feels like an extension of their bodies.
+The benefit of a more personalized healthcare user experience is that engaging with medical devices will feel seamless and thus more approachable.
+The task for Healthcare UX UI Design moving forward is to integrate inspiring new avenues of interaction with technology into the users’ environments so that it almost feels like an extension of their bodies.
 One day it may even be possible to interact with technology through emotions as biometric sensors are embedded in wearable devices, allowing for the ability to measure emotional and physiological data.
 Formative and Summative usability testing will begin to include this physiological and emotional data collected from the test respondents with their verbal feedback, providing a more thorough understanding of how end users respond to different design concepts.

 With the De Novo pathway for medical devices allowing the FDA to give patients access to safe and effective medical devices quickly and efficiently, it becomes even more important to understand and utilize new technologies in terms of patient interaction.
 For User Experience designers, the prioritizing of patient engagement in medical device UI requires recognizing the medical UI trends that will make the user experience more enjoyable and meaningful.